Lue Glover Wilson Reg.MNCS (Senior Accredited). Dip.Couns & Psych.

 As we enter more challenging times I wonder how many people will find themselves trying to escape their fears by engaging in damaging patterns of behaviour.
 Whilst not an expert in addictive behaviours as such, I use my life experience to help people who have problems with over spending, debt, and relationships with food.
 I am also an experienced bereavement counsellor, able to help with complicated grief following bereavement which includes bereavement through suicide, perinatal and postnatal death and miscarriage.
 Anxiety, anger, stress and depression are often present after a loss, and some difficult family relationships emerge, so this can be a very difficult time in anyone's life.
 Through further training and continuing professional development I have developed an understanding of many other issues and I have often seen that there are no clear boundaries between challenging situations, or you may be feeling a general loss of self esteem or confidence in yourself without recognising a cause.
 No issue is too small and all are important to your wellbeing and worth talking through.

 In some situations, and with some clients, a few coaching techniques can help in working towards a focus for a brighter future, and I have acquired some techniques and therapeutic interventions which mean that, amongst other Humanistic models of counselling which I am trained to use, I can also integrate these Coaching skills.
-A series of sessions becomes an exploration of the past, bringing it in out of the shadows and into view, a recognition of what present life looks and feels like, and then into the future with a new and more positive focus.
+More recently I have integrated Mindfulness into my practice, and I often use Solution Focused Brief Therapy (SFBT) which can work really well and really quickly.
+However, a longer series of sessions gives time explore influences of the past, bringing them out of the shadows and into view, a recognition of what present life looks and feels like, and then into the future with a new and more positive focus.

 I am commited to the evidence that the relationship between the client and the therapist influences the progress of therapy, and my aim is to provide a place of safety and trust in which you can feel free to explore and express your thoughts and feelings.
 We will have a confidentiality agreement from the outset.
 The aim of counselling is to enable you to find and use your own resources to bring about the changes needed to allow you a more fulfilling life, and this can take a relatively few sessions or be over a fairly long period.
 I offer a timescale which suits your own pace, and the progress is reviewed regularly.

 My formal training and my own experience of personal therapy has enabled me to explore my own challenges and to evaluate my intuitive approach to life, which is what I now offer my clients in their search for change.
-I work to the benefit of my clients through the ethical framework of the National Counselling Society, with whom I am a registered and accredited member.
+I work to the benefit of my clients through the ethical framework of the National Counselling Society, with whom I am a registered and Senior Accredited member.
 You can check my registered status on the NCS website (www.nationalcounsellingsociety.org).
+The register is accredited by the Professional Standards Authority, meaning that I practice to an approved ethical standard. (https://www.professionalstandards.org.uk/what-we-do/accredited-registers).

 Sometimes people may have already experienced some counselling, or other therapy, and found that it has been wanting in some way - maybe not the right therapist, not the right therapy or not the right time.
 There need be no shame in starting again, or even in stopping again.
 Counselling is not right for everybody, and our first session together will be to assess as far as possible about how we can work together effectively.
 It will be slightly shorter than a full session of 60 minutes, and will cost half the price, but is aimed at both of us being as informed as we can be before we enter into an agreement to work together.
 The use of the word 'together' illustrates how collaborative the process aims to be.
 Work with couples is set at 90 minute sessions.